tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Horned Mask

+_Recharge 11+:_ This mask can make you look downright infernal.
+You gain a +10 bonus to a skill check (or checks if multiple targets and rolls) to intimidate or frighten.

+**Quirk:** Better to be feared than loved.

+---

 #### Magic Beard of Entanglement

 _Recharge 6+:_ Depending on your character’s facial hair, this item may enter be a set of gold braids and jewels that are woven into your full and manly beard, or a false beard made of gold.
 Either way, when a foe you’re engaged with disengages, you may activate the beard, which grabs on and forces the foe to reroll their disengage attempt.